baegh0/yasmine198/README.md

 - 👋 Hi, I’m @yasmine198
 - 👀 I’m interested in game development.
 - 🌱 I’m currently learning Unity and Unreal Engine.
-- 💞️ I’m looking to collaborate on various game projects that would allow me to grow as a game designer.
 - 📫 ms.yasmine.lee@gmail.com.

 <!---